Generalized parallel paths method for computing the first Hochschild cohomology group with applications to Brauer graph algebras: Introduction

-In Section 4 we will apply our method to study the first Hochschild cohomology groups of Brauer graph algebras (or just BGAs); these algebras coincide with finite dimensional symmetric special biserial algebras.
-Under some mild characteristic condition (see Proposition \ref{BGA L-1}), we can describe explicitly a set of generators of the first Hochschild cohomology group of a BGA, with a comparison in Section 5 to the first Hochschild cohomology group of the associated graded algebra.
-In particular, we will construct an injection $i$ from $\mathrm{HH}^1(A)$ to $\mathrm{HH}^1(gr(A))$, where $A$ is a BGA and $gr(A)$ its associated graded algebra.
-Actually, this map $i$ is always a Lie algebra monomorphism with one exception.
-This injection also tells us that the difference between the dimension of $\mathrm{HH}^1(A)$ and of $\mathrm{HH}^1(gr(A))$ is equal to the difference between the rank of $\mathrm{Out}(A)^{\circ}$ and of $\mathrm{Out}(gr(A))^{\circ}$.
+In Section 4, we apply our method to study the first Hochschild cohomology groups of Brauer graph algebras (abbr.
+BGAs).
+These algebras coincide with finite dimensional symmetric special biserial algebras (see for example in \cite{Sch}).
+When the ground field $k$ satisfies condition $(*)$ in Definition \ref{condition*}, we can describe explicitly a $k$-basis of the first Hochschild cohomology group $\mathrm{HH}^1(A)$ of a BGA (Theorem \ref{gen-set of A}), and compare it with a $k$-basis of the first Hochschild cohomology group $\mathrm{HH}^1(gr(A))$ of the associated graded algebra (Theorem \ref{gen-set of grA}).
+Based on these results, we describe when $\mathrm{HH}^1(A)$ and $\mathrm{HH}^1(gr(A))$ are solvable. \begin{corollary} {\rm(see Corollary \ref{A-solvable})} Let $A$ be a BGA over a field of characteristic zero such that the corresponding Brauer graph $G$ is different from $(\begin{tiny}